pdwarkanath/dl-coursera/README.md

 4. Convolutional Neural Networks
 5. Sequence Models

-Currently I have completed assignments just in course 1.
+Currently I have completed assignments till course 2.
 As I complete assignments in the subsequent courses, I will make folders for them and update them with the completed assignments.